 View this artwork by appointment, at Tate Britain's Prints and Drawings Rooms

-For a discussion of the improvisatory and often erotic nature of the watercolour studies making up most of this sketchbook, see the Introduction.
+For a discussion of the improvisatory and often erotic nature of the watercolour studies making up most of this book, see the Introduction.